gsinclair/gsinclair.github.com/whitestone.markdown

 > genuine; declare the truth of, in words or writing, esp. affirm in an official
 > capacity: _to whitestone the truth of a statement_.

-That's what I _wanted_ to call it, but the name 'whitestone' was taken.
+That's what I _wanted_ to call it, but the name 'attest' was taken.
 So here's another definition:

 > **whitestone** (n.) a nice word that happens to contain the substring 'test'.